fastoch/Deploy-via-Docker-Stack/README.md

 - the web application
 - a postgres database

-In addition to having the Dockerfile and docker-compose files already defined, this application has a GitHub actions setup as well.
+In addition to having the Dockerfile and docker-compose files already defined, this application has some GitHub actions setup as well.
 These actions can be found in the `pipeline.yaml` file that is located in the .github/workflows folder.

 The `pipeline.yaml` file performs 2 different automations: